mariocosttaa/vessel-management-system/docs/README.md

 1. Start with `layout-patterns.md` for design system
 2. Use `theme-configuration.md` for colors
 3. Follow `frontend-patterns.md` for Vue.js patterns
+4. Use `translation-patterns.md` for frontend translations (English as key)
+5. Use `backend-translation-patterns.md` for backend translations
-4. Use `base-modal-pattern.md` for all modal components
+6. Use `base-modal-pattern.md` for all modal components
-5. Use `modal-patterns.md` for custom modal implementations
+7. Use `modal-patterns.md` for custom modal implementations
-6. Use `show-modal-pattern.md` for show modals with separate API requests
+8. Use `show-modal-pattern.md` for show modals with separate API requests
-7. Ensure responsive design and dark mode support
+9. Ensure responsive design and dark mode support

 #### When Implementing CRUD Operations:
 1. Follow the complete workflow in `implementation-guide.md`